softwarewolves/softwarewolves-doc/Technology.md

 A presence stanza is sent when the status of a user changes (*Idle*, *Offline*, *Available*, *Do not disturb*, etc).

-Your bot needs to send a message stanza to get the attention of the game co-ordinator (sww@someserver.com).
+Your bot needs to send a message stanza to get the attention of the game co-ordinator (sww@someserver).

     <message to=’sww@someserver’>
         <body>I want to play</body>